indestructible-type/Gnomon/README.md

 Gnomon* is made using [fontmake](https://github.com/googlei18n/fontmake).
 To build Gnomon*, first install fontmake following the instructions in the fontmake repository.
 Then dowload this repository, either using git or the download button.
-Cd into the directory of the version of Gnomon* you'd like to use then run `fontmake -o variable -m umbra.designspace` to build Gnomon*
+Cd into the directory of the version of Gnomon* you'd like to use then run `fontmake -o variable -m gnomon.designspace` to build Gnomon*

 Contact
 -------